saberbrasher/saberbrasher.github.io/_projects/1_project.md

         <p style="font-size: 18px;"> As the year gets progressively cooler, and the cryo-cover has had a chance to stabilize, the trends are more comparable, before stable cover becomes larger as temperatures begin to warm again.
 At this point, it is less likely for new cryo-cover to be formed (as insolation is higher), resulting in negative trends to be more biased toward the stable cover.
 </p>

-<p style="font-size: 18px;"> As cryo-cover regimes change with warming temperatures, the reduction in stable cover could potentially be linked back to the magnitude of transient increases in previous seasons, with transient cover becoming more prevalent.
 </p>

     </div>